Cognigy/Cognigy-CLI/README.md

 ### Command: importcsv
 `cognigy importcsv flow <flowName>`

-Imports the content of CSV back into a Flow.
+Imports the content of a CSV back into a Flow.

 This command will go through all Flows in all Locales and check if a valid  `content.csv` exists.
 If yes, it will go through the Flow Chart and update all localized Nodes with the content from the CSV.